-Mandatory Criteria 1 and 2: Identification, structure, operations and supply chains
+Mandatory Criteria 1 and 2 (MSA s16(1)(a-b)): Identification, structure, operations and supply chains

 Mills Oakley (ABN 51 493 069 734) is a partnership, with our registered office at Level 6, 530 Collins Street Melbourne, Victoria.
 Mills Oakley is a full service, national commercial law firm providing legal services to our clients.
-We have been trading for 157 years and have an innovation and client focus.
+We have been trading for 159 years and have an innovation and client focus.
 We have offices in Melbourne, Sydney, Brisbane, Canberra and Perth.
-We are resourced by over 900 staff.
+We were resourced by over 902 staff in our fourth reporting period.